 The large gallery was added onto the home by the golf club as their meeting room, and the small building behind the house has been said to be the area to store materials for the course and users.

-Charles and May Adams Perkins moved back to Akron in 1907 and made major changes to the home including adding the butler’s pantry, kitchen and second floor (not open to the public) and all the windows.
+When Charles and May Adams Perkins moved back to Akron, they made major changes to the home including adding the butler’s pantry, kitchen and second floor (not open to the public) and all the windows.